-14See Allport (1937), Cassidy (2004) Honey and Mumford (1986) and Ramirez and Casteneda (1974).
+18See Allport (1937), Cassidy (2004) Honey and Mumford (1986) and Ramirez and Casteneda (1974).
+For recent evidence based on randomized control trials consistent with these ideas, see Muralidharan, Singh and Ganimian (2019).

 • Augmented reality: The third area in which the use of AI can significantly change the production process in a way that may be favorable to labor is through augmented and virtual reality technologies in manufacturing.
 Most advanced manufacturing technologies of the last three decades have focused on automation.
 But companies such as Amazon and Tesla have discovered that automating all factory-floor and manual tasks is not economically rational, because some tasks are still more productively performed by humans.
 One difficulty facing companies introducing industrial robots, however, is that these new technologies do not necessarily integrate well with humans for at least two reasons.
 First, most robotics technology is cordoned off from workers because of safety concerns.
 Second, human work may not mesh with the degree of precision required by robotics technology.
 Augmented reality technologies - which use interactive interfaces in order to increase the ability of humans to perceive, monitor and control objects - might enable workers to work alongside machines and perform high precision production and integrated design tasks.
-This will not just help workers keep some of the tasks that might have otherwise been automated; it could also create new tasks in which humans, augmented by digital technology and sensors, can be employed and contribute to productivity.
-15
+This will not just help workers keep some of the tasks that might have otherwise been automated; it could also create new tasks in which humans, augmented by digital technology and sensors, can be employed and contribute to productivity.19